bfetler/project_management/README.md

 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not

-At project start, one usually sets milestones, major changes in scope to help determine phases.

 The *Iron Triangle* or *Triple Constraint.*   You can trade off project variables.

 <img src="https://github.com/bfetler/project_management/blob/master/images/iron-triangle1.png" alt="iron triangle" />